Five things to watch in the Bix 7 men's field

 This year it might be time for a break-through from another African nation: Tanzania.

-Gabriel Geay, a 22-year-old runner from the country directly to the south of Kenya, must be regarded as one of the favorites to prevail in Saturday's 45th annual 7-mile jaunt through the streets of Davenport.
+Gabriel Geay, a 22-year-old runner from the country directly to the south of Kenya, must be regarded as one of the favorites to prevail in the annual 7-mile jaunt through the streets of Davenport.

 Geay first came to U.S. as a 19-year-old in 2016 attempting to run Olympic qualifying times for 10,000 meters and 5,000 meters.
 He narrowly missed in both but decided to stick around and run a few road races, and claimed his first big victory at Peachtree.
 He came back the following year to win Bolder Boulder and Lilac Bloomsday.